The UK was expected to exit the EU (Brexit) on 29 March 2019, a flexible extension date to exit the EU has been granted up to the 31st October 2019.

 Q. Will financial compensation provided by the UK Governments Financial Services Compensation Scheme (FSCS) still apply to my policy after Brexit?

 The FSCS is a UK Government scheme designed to compensate customers where an insurer fails.
 The FSCS protection is limited and only applies in the case of an insurer becoming insolvent.
-This means that where an insurer fails, valid claims would continue to be paid.
+This means that where an insurer fails, valid claims would continue to be paid under this UK Government Scheme.

 However, Ark Life continues to be subject to stringent EU solvency requirements.
 Ark Life’s Solvency and Financial Condition Report (SFCR) is available on our website where our solvency position is published and updated on an annual basis: https://www.arklife.ie/uploads/2019/04/SFCR-2018.pdf